dxc-technology/online-devops-dojo/online-devops-dojo/shift-security-left/intro.md

 🤷🏼‍♀️ 6 mentions of *shift left* already... what does this mean?

-Usually a Continuous Integration pipeline is represented by several stages chained from left to right.
+Usually a Continuous Integration pipeline is represented by several stages starting from left to right.
 Hopefully you already have security checks a some point.
 Shifting left means to run these security checks as early as possible.
-Fail fast and do not waste time to pass other stages if you can know that you have to rework the early stages.
+Fail fast and do not waste time to pass other stages if you can detect earlier that you have to rework your code.